adam-bunce/CSCI2000U-final-project/README.md

 Here we can see a general positive trend in the parents' education level and their student’s performance.
 However it is clear that the mother has more influence over the father when it comes to the students' education.

-<b> addsion end remove this once the bit hes working on rn is done </b>

 Does extra educational support affect grades?
 Surprisingly not.
 Infact, the average grade of students with no extra help was higher than the students who did have help.
 There could be a few reasons why this happened.
 The students that were confident in their studies are less likely to ask for extra help.
 While the students struggling in class would look for more educational support.
 Clearly even with the extra help, students aren’t able to improve their grades.

 ![image](https://user-images.githubusercontent.com/74341873/144948299-2dd21d13-b0fe-49f5-b0e5-9c3095ddc38f.png)